top of page

 Why NEAT Is Important for Weight Loss and Health

-• Low NEAT: Desk jobs, prolonged sitting, little daily movement
+• Low NEAT: This is common in desk jobs, prolonged sitting, and little daily movement.

-• High NEAT: Jobs or lifestyles that involve walking, standing, or lifting
+• High NEAT: This is typical for jobs or lifestyles that involve walking, standing, or lifting.

 How to Increase NEAT and Burn More Calories Daily